-McKenna Long & Aldridge LLP's (MLA) cross-practice Charter Schools team is a thought-leader in this growing field, representing charter school industry clients at the federal, national, state and local level.
-Our team is comprised of attorneys and policy advisors with the experience, reputation and resources to assist clients with their facilities, employment, financing, operational, tax-exemption, litigation and appellate, fundraising, legislation and government affairs objectives.
+McKenna Long & Aldridge LLP's (MLA) cross-practice Charter Schools team is a thought-leader in this growing field, representing public charter school clients at the federal, national, state and local level.
+Our team is comprised of attorneys and policy advisors with the experience and resources to assist clients with their facilities, employment, financing, operational, tax-exemption, litigation and appellate, fundraising, legislation and government affairs objectives.

 Public Policy and Government Affairs

 The MLA Public Policy and Government Affairs team provides full-service strategic guidance, advocacy support and political law compliance for charter schools and charter school organizations and associations at the national, federal, and state and local levels of government.
 At the national level, MLA coordinates multi-state government affairs efforts designed to leverage client objectives in multiple jurisdictions.
 In Washington, DC, MLA’s federal government affairs team ensures clients have a voice in front of Congress and the Administration and builds champions among third party validators and public policy institutions.
 At the state and local level, our team helps design, advocate for and monitor legislation and educates key decision makers, including operators, trade associations, regulators, legislators and community groups to facilitate the expansion of charter-related activities.

 Because charter school expansion implicates not only education policy but also broader policy issues such as pension reform, tax and infrastructure considerations, we are able to seamlessly bridge charter school-related challenges by offering a full suite of complementary government affairs services together with legal capabilities to address all facets of charter laws in multiple jurisdictions.

 - Act as a national coordinating counsel to a leading national education management organization (EMO) in several states across the country.